AndroBrain/GameHunter/README.md

 https://github.com/AndroBrain/GameHunter/assets/75139757/8cd2b362-6107-457c-821c-1c4bb71a19c4

-## How to compile and run the application?
+## How do you compile and run the application?

 ### Desktop